DiegoLibonati/Library-Python-POO/README.md

 ## Getting Started

 1. Clone the repository
-2. Enter the folder of our cloned project
+2. Join to the correct path of the clone
+3. Execute: `python -m venv venv`
+4. Execute in Windows: `venv\Scripts\activate`
+5. Execute: `pip install -r requirements.txt`
+6. Execute: `pip install -r requirements.test.txt`
-3. Use python ./Library.py, everything in main of Library.py will be executed.
+7. Use `python -m src.models.TaskManager` -> everything in main of TaskManager.py will be executed.

 ## Description